TimMangan/App-Info/docs/Windows/7-Zip/InstallConfigure.md

 # Installation and Configuration Notes for 7-zip
 By default the app will install into a `7-Zip` folder under the apprpriate Program Files folder.

+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#7zip

 ## Exe based installer

 Silent installation is possible: